This page is part of the ONYX Performance Guide

 Important:

-- field weakening does not increase power, only extends speed range
+- field weakening does not increase total power, only extends usable RPM range

-- excessive values can overheat the motor quickly
+- aggressive values can overheat the motor quickly

-- behavior depends heavily on battery voltage and load
+- real results depend heavily on battery voltage, gearing, motor characteristics, and load

 Regenerative Braking Control